 Early viral testing tests to see if you currently have the virus.
 Later antibody testing tells us if you have been exposed and survived.
 But does not tells us if you have immunities to the virus.
 We will need to have both tests done in order to open the community..

-Viral Antigen and Viral RNA tells us you have the disease and can spread the disease and can or are currently sick.
+Viral Antigen and Viral RNA tells us you have the disease and can spread the disease and if you can or are currently sick.
 IgM (short term) and IgG (long term antibodies) tells us you have experienced the virus or had the vaccine, and got over it.
 You may be resistant if your antibody levels are high enough.
 Current View of antibodies/immunity.
-We have tested currently 256.5% (85.5%) of the Alaskan population and over little over 186.8% (62.3%) of the US population, discount these numbers by 67% to reflect multiple testing of the same person.
+We have tested currently 303.71% (101.24%) of the Alaskan population and over little over 201.83% (67.28%) of the US population, discount these numbers by 67% to reflect multiple testing of the same person.
 To be safe, we need at least 25% to see if we are making progress, 60% to barely qualify to be safe, and 70-90% to be assured we will not see a second wave of sickness.
 Some experts will not feel safe til we are at 85%.
+See bottom of last page to see how and where in Alaska do we and each of the boroughs stack up, compared to other states and the nation.